Last updated on June 14th, 2018 at 02:06 pm

 Literal place names of the UK

-It might be quite easy to get lost trying to find this tiny, remote Hamlet (just 24 people live there) but that’s not how it got its name, which is derived from the Gaelic word for inn (taigh òsda).
+It might be quite easy to get lost trying to find this tiny, remote Hamlet (only 24 people live there) but that’s not how it got its name, which is derived from the Gaelic word for inn (taigh òsda).

 Pity Me, County Durham